kasseopy/apicross/README.md

 # OpenAPI Specification processing features
 ## Optional data model fields
 By default OpenAPI specification states all model fields are not nullable (`nullable: false`).
-Required fields - are fields must be present in JSON valid document representing API data models (requests/responses).
+Required fields are fields must be present in a valid JSON  document representing API data models (request/response payloads).
-So field may not be required to be in JSON document, but it's value must not be null.
-For example, following schema
+So field may be not required to be in JSON document, but it's value must not be null.
+For example, consider following schema
 ```yaml
 MyModel:
     type: object
     properties:
         a: string
 ```
-JSON document like
+Then JSON document like
 ```json
 {
   "a": null